 Especially the rainforests of Madagascar offer an abundance of different frogs for observation and discovery.
 Almost 4% of the world’s amphibian fauna is found on the island.
-Especially in the rainy areas on the east coast you can find countless different species in a small area.
-In the rainy season the croaking, chirping and chirping of the courtshiping males can be heard far and forms the typical evening soundscape of the rain forest.
+Especially in the rainy areas on the east coast, you can find countless different species in a small area.
+In the rainy season, the croaking, chirping, and chirping of the courtship males can be heard far and forms the typical evening soundscape of the rain forest.

 There are only a few species of disc borer (Dicroglossidae), such as the widespread aquatic Madagascar frog.
-The smaller reed frogs (Heterixalus) often come up with great colours.
-These include the skye blue reed frog (Heterixalus madagascariensis).
+The smaller reed frogs (Heterixalus) often come up with great colors.
+These include the sky blue reed frog (Heterixalus madagascariensis).

-The Madagascar coloured frogs (Mantella), which look similar to the poison dart frogs of South America, also belong to the Madagascar frogs.
+The Madagascar colored frogs (Mantella), which look similar to the poison dart frogs of South America, also belong to the Madagascar frogs.
 Despite their similarity, they are not related to the poison dart frogs, but some species actually have skin toxins.
 All these frogs are completely harmless to humans.
-One can therefore enjoy the bright colours of Mantella nigricans, Mantella laevigata and their relatives completely undisturbed.
+One can therefore enjoy the bright colors of Mantella nigricans, Mantella laevigata, and their relatives completely undisturbed.

 The tomato frog (Dyscophus guineti and antongilii), known for its keeping in terrariums and many zoos, has its original home in Madagascar, where the somewhat clumsy, deep red or yellow frogs can be found well in some areas.